How to write a business plan for a lighting equipment manufacturer?

 The other drawback is that you usually don't own the business plan itself: you just get the output, while the actual document is saved in the consultant's business plan software - which makes it difficult to maintain the document up to date without hiring the consultant on a retainer.

-For these reasons, outsourcing the manufacturer of lighting equipment business plan to a business plan writer should be considered carefully, weighing both the advantages and disadvantages of hiring outside help.
+For these reasons, outsourcing the lighting equipment manufacturer business plan to a business plan writer should be considered carefully, weighing both the advantages and disadvantages of hiring outside help.

 Ultimately, it may be the right decision for some businesses, while others may find it beneficial to write their business plan using online software.

-Why not create your manufacturer of lighting equipment's business plan using Word or Excel?
+Why not create your lighting equipment manufacturer's business plan using Word or Excel?

-I must advise against using Microsoft Excel and Word (or their Google, Apple, or open-source equivalents) to write your manufacturer of lighting equipment business plan.
+I must advise against using Microsoft Excel and Word (or their Google, Apple, or open-source equivalents) to write your lighting equipment manufacturer business plan.
 Let me explain why.

 Firstly, creating an accurate and error-free financial forecast on Excel (or any spreadsheet) is highly technical and requires a strong grasp of accounting principles and financial modelling skills.
 It is, therefore, unlikely that anyone will fully trust your numbers unless you have both a degree in finance and accounting and significant financial modelling experience, like us at The Business Plan Shop.